If I'm stopped by a police officer and he asks me if I've been drinking, what should I say?

 Answer: The traditional symptoms of intoxication taught at the police academies are flushed face, red, watery, glassy and/or bloodshot eyes, odor of alcohol on breath, slurred speech, fumbling with wallet trying to get license, staggering when exiting vehicle, and soiled, rumpled, disorderly clothing.

 What should I do if I'm asked to take field sobriety tests?

-Answer: You are not legally required to take any field sobriety tests.
+Answer: You are not legally required to take any field sobriety tests; however, the evidence of your refusal to do so can be used against you.
 The reality is that officers have usually made up their minds to arrest when they give the field sobriety tests; the tests are simply additional evidence which the suspect inevitably "fails".
 Thus, in most cases a polite refusal may be appropriate.